wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ## Formatting recommendations

-Wagtail’s documentation uses a mixture of [Markdown](https://myst-parser.readthedocs.io/en/stable/syntax/syntax.html) and [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
+Wagtail’s documentation uses a mixture of [Markdown (with MyST)](https://myst-parser.readthedocs.io/en/stable/syntax/syntax.html) and [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).
 We encourage writing documentation in Markdown first, and only reaching for more advanced reStructuredText formatting if there is a compelling reason.
+Docstrings in Python code must be written in reStructuredText, as using Markdown is not yet supported.

 Here are formats we encourage using when writing documentation for Wagtail.